towshif/towshif.github.io/docs/04.Organizing-Reporting/github.md

 Go to [https://github.com](https://github.com) and login.

 Create a new repository (aka repo) with a name for the project.
 In this example we will use `YOUR-REPOSITORY` as you repo name.
+Replace this with you own project name.

 Now on your local machine, go to the directory under which you want this git project